-**UPDATE: Things have changed – click here to read more about what we’re doing to keep our community together despite Coronavirus, and click here to read about our new online families programme **
+**UPDATE: click here to read more about what we’re doing to keep our community together through this pandemic, click here to read about our face to face work, and online families programme**

 We know that being part of a community is essential for a child and their family to truly thrive, and to become more resilient to challenges and barriers they may face.
 We are all people who have physical, emotional, spiritual and social needs.
 Our unique integrated Hub model has community at the centre.